mtrevisan/HunLinter/README.md

 - completely revised thread management
 - fixed a nasty memory leak
 - now the sort dialog remains open after a sort
+- categorized the errors in (true) errors and warnings, now the warning are no longer blocking
 - reduced compiled size by 52% (from 6 201 344 B to 3 002 671 B)
 - reduced memory footprint by 13% (for dictionary linter: from 728 MB to 630 MB)
 - increased speed by 53% (for dictionary linter: from 4m 44s to 2m 13s)